Income Reporting Threshold (IRT)

 But is only expected to exceed the IRT level for that one month,

-NOT take action to discontinue CalWORKs benefits.
+NOT take action to discontinue the case.

 IRT Reporting

-When income in excess of the IRT is reported, the worker must determine if the AU remains financially eligible for benefits and if so, recalculate the grant amount for the remainder of the SAR or AR/CO period using the new amount of reasonably anticipated income.
+When income in excess of the IRT is reported, the EW must determine if the AU remains financially eligible for benefits and if so, recalculate the grant amount for the remainder of the SAR or AR/CO period using the new amount of reasonably anticipated income.
 A decrease to the grant can only be made after timely and adequate notice is provided.
-Additionally, the AU’s new IRT amount must be calculated and provided on the SAR 2 or AR 2 required forms.The calculation used by the EW to determine the IRT level for each AU must be clearly documented in the Journal Detail page of CalSAWS.
+Additionally, the AU’s new IRT amount must be calculated and provided on the SAR 2 or AR 2 SAR required forms.
+The calculation used by the EW to determine the IRT level for each AU must be clearly documented in the Journal Detail page of CalSAWS.

-If a recipient reports income that exceeds the IRT, a determination is required whether the income will continue at that level.
+If a recipient reports income that exceeds the IRT, a determination is required as to whether the income will continue at that level.
 If it is determined that the income will not continue at that level, no action can be taken to discontinue or decrease benefits.

 If the AU reports an increase in income mid-period report that is not over the IRT, the change will be treated as voluntary and will not result in any decrease in benefits.
 A “No Change” NOA must be sent.